rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationSnapshot.md

 - There is a single argument of type BulkTierExistingSnapshotsInput.
 - Returns AsyncRequestStatus.
+### createdomaincontroller
+On-demand snapshot of an Active Directory Domain Controller

+Supported in v9.0+
+Initiates an on-demand snapshot job of a specified Active Directory Domain Controller.

+- There is a single argument of type CreateDomainControllerSnapshotInput.
+- Returns AsyncRequestStatus.
 ### createdownloadforvolumegroup
 Creates a download from archival request